First Positronium Lifetime Imaging using $^{52}$Mn and $^{55}$Co with a plastic-based PET scanner: Acknowledgements

 \section{Acknowledgements}

+We acknowledge the technical support of Andrzej Heczko, Marcin Kajetanowicz, Dr. Piotr Kapusta, Wojciech Migdał, and Adam Mucha.
+We would like to thank Dr. Grzegorz Grudzień for providing access to myxoma and adipose samples.
+We acknowledge the support of Claire Deville and Kristina Søborg Pedersen from the Technical University of Denmark.
 We acknowledge support from the National Science Centre of Poland through grants MAESTRO no. 2021/42/A/ST2/00423 (P.M.), OPUS no. 2021/43/B/ST2/02150 (P.M.), OPUS24+LAP no. 2022/47/I/NZ7/03112 (E.Ł.S.) and SONATA no. 2023/50/E/ST2/00574 (S.S.), the Ministry of Science and Higher Education through grant no. IAL/SP/596235/2023 (P.M.), the SciMat and qLife Priority Research Areas budget under the program Excellence Initiative – Research University at Jagiellonian University (P.M. and E.Ł.S.), the Research Support Module as part of the Excellence Initiative – Research University program at Jagiellonian University (M.D.), European Union within the Horizon Europe Framework Programme (ERC Advanced Grant POSITRONIUM no. 101199807) and PRISMAP via Project\_1729020993\_aniX3.
 We also acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2024/017688 and PLG/2025/018762.